abhi1510/django-tweetme/README.md

 ### Highlights:

-* Tweet - CRUD
+* Tweet - CRUD.
-* Followers and Following
+* Followers and Following.
-* Search for any user
+* Search for any user.
 * Notifications using SSE on post liked.
+* Dump initial data using custom commands and fixtures.

 ### Instructions: